What Are Storage Unit Prices?

 Though not all storage facilities offer this option, it is sometimes possible to purchase a storage unit rather than renting.
 Outdoor units tend to be the cheapest option, around $3,000 to $4,000.
 Costs to purchase indoor storage units are pricier at around $15,000, and these can even run up to $45,000 for the largest sizes.
 While they cost more up front, those looking for long-term storage options may ultimately end up saving long term if they choose to buy rather than rent.

-Storage unit prices can vary depending on the availability, size, type of storage unit, the duration of the rental contract, taxes, fees, insurance, and any additional features.
-The types of storage units typically available are traditional, portable, self-storage, and storage in transit units.
+Storage unit costs can vary depending on the availability, size, type of storage unit, the duration of the rental contract, taxes, fees, insurance, and any additional features.
+The types of storage units typically available are portable, self-storage, and storage in transit units.

 Portable Storage

-Portable storage units are containers that are dropped off on your property so you can fill it on your own.
-The unit can stay there until you empty it, or it can be transported to a new location.
+Portable storage units are containers that are dropped off on a customer’s property so they can fill it on their own.
+The unit can stay there until the customer empties it, or it can be transported to a new location.
 The cost to rent a portable unit ranges between $90 per month for a 7-foot container and up to $250 per month for a 20-foot container.
-There are extra fees to deliver the unit, pick it up, and if needed, take it to a storage facility until you’re ready for the unit to be dropped off again.
+There are extra fees to deliver the unit, pick it up, and if needed, take it to a storage facility until the customer is ready for the unit to be dropped off again.

 Self-Storage